MicrosoftDocs/learn-scaffolding/content-templates/intro-to/1-introduction.md

     Heading: use the H2 "Example scenario"

     Example: "Suppose you work at an athletic shoe company that is launching a new product.
 You sell the shoes on your website, manage your cloud-hosted advertising videos, and monitor social media to gauge reactions to the launch.
 The following illustration shows these processes.
-Notice how the tasks include both customer-facing processes like direct sales and administrative tasks like auto-archiving old videos."
+Notice how the tasks include both customer-facing processes like direct sales and administrative tasks like auto-archiving old videos.
+Here, you'll see how Logic Apps automates these types of business processes."

     Recommended: an image that visualizes the scenario